mahabubsaki/l2a6-7/README.md

 ### 3. Relief Supply Posts:

-- 6 Releif Supply Posts displayed in card format, providing a information about of each supply.
+- 6 Relief Supply Posts displayed in card format, providing information about each supply.

 ### 4. View All Button:

-- Allows users to access the All Relief Supplies Page, displaying a comprehensive list of supply posts
+- Allows users to access the All Relief Supplies Page, displaying a comprehensive list of supply posts.

 ### 5. Testimonials: